Kenivia/Honing-Forecast/README.md

 ### DEV

+- Write actual tests and also comment
+- Sort out how advanced honing strategy is going to work for cost to chnace
 - Get silver unlock cost somewhere(currently silver unlock cost is 0 so its labeled as WIP)(somewhere = maxroll probably)
 - Fine tuning (+1 -1 when adjusting best_budget)(need to implement in rust)
 - rework App.tsx, split into funcitons or something there has to be a better way